kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

 3: Create the tutorials
 ------------------------------

+.. container:: dothis

-a.
-Change back into the top directory (:code:`MyLibCellMLDirectory`), and create a directory for the tutorials.
+    **3.a** Change back into the top directory (:code:`MyLibCellMLDirectory`), and create a directory for the tutorials.

 .. code-block:: console